haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 ## Feature Store

 The natural of AI inference is lots of computing usage and timing, to maintain a healthy app and low latency serving API.
-We have to use a [feature store db](https://www.tecton.ai/blog/what-is-a-feature-store/) to deliver a real-time experience for end-user and save data.
+We have to use a [feature store db](https://www.tecton.ai/blog/what-is-a-feature-store/) to store data and deliver a real-time experience for end-user.

 {{< admonition info >}}